guestDI/guestDI/README.md

 ### Hi there 👋

 🔭 Hello!
 My name is Dima and I'm a Frontend Engineer with almost 5 years of experience in the frontend area and more than 11 years of overall experience in IT industry.

-🌱 My passion for technology keeps growing, and I'm always excited to take on new challenges in this ever-changing field.
+🌱 My main stack is React but my passion for technology keeps growing, and I'm always excited to take on new challenges in this ever-changing field.
-<- - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
--
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ... ->

 📫 How to reach me: ![linkedin](https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=LinkedIn&logoColor=white)